AllenOCTO/ai2-beaker-template/README.md

 # Deploying to AI2's Cluster via Beaker

 AI2 offers a gpu job queueing system through Beaker.
-This guide will walk through how to containerize this model and deploy through beaker.
+This repo templatizes and abstracts away some complexity in managing the beaker deployments.

+Generally, here is how you should incorporate your model into this repository:
+1. Place your model in the `model/` folder
+2. Edit the `build.sh` [here](scripts/build.sh) to specify what files are relevant to your image build.
+At build time these files will get copied into the build context directory `./artifacts`, which is cleared out each time an image build is performed.
+3. Edit the `Dockerfile` [here](docker/amd64/Dockerfile) to specify two important things.
+First, some base installations (python version, any system packages, etc.).
+Second, what files you want to copy into the image from the build context, and where specifically these should go inside the image filesystem.
+4. Edit the `container-entrypoint.sh` [here](scripts/container-entrypoint.sh) to specify anything you want to install at runtime, and what should be called when the container starts.

 ## Prerequisites

 - [ ] AI2 access (access to their okta portal and beaker)
 - [ ] tailscale vpn setup